 The drug comes as an oral tablet.
-You will take it in combination with hormone therapies, including an aromatase inhibitor or the drug Faslodex (fulvestrant).
+You will take it in combination with a hormone therapy medication, such as an aromatase inhibitor or the drug Faslodex (fulvestrant).

 Kisqali is a kinase inhibitor.
 It’s only available as a brand-name drug.
 There are currently no available generic versions.